- John McCain is an Arizona senator and former service member who gained popularity after his 2000 and 2008 presidential campaigns.

 Married to the senator since 1980, Cindy McCain — née Hensley — is heiress to a beer empire.
-The recipient of her father’s shares of Hensley Beverage Company — the leading distributor of Anheuser-Busch beverages in Arizona — she took over as chairman of the board upon his passing in 2000.
+As the recipient of her father’s shares of Hensley Beverage Company, the leading distributor of Anheuser-Busch beverages in Arizona, she took over as chairman of the board upon his passing in 2000.
 Cindy McCain’s net worth of $200 million makes her significantly wealthier than her husband.

 John McCain’s Children

-The senator has seven children and five grandchildren.
-He adopted his oldest two children — Doug and Andy — from his first wife Carol’s previous marriage.
+A father first, the senator has seven children and five grandchildren.
+He adopted his oldest two children — Doug and Andy — with his first wife Carol.
 The couple also had daughter Sidney before they divorced in 1980.

-McCain has four children with Cindy, who is 18 years his junior.
-The couple are parents to daughters Meghan and Bridget — the latter of whom was adopted from Bangladesh — and sons Jimmy and Jack.
+McCain has four children with Cindy, who is 17 years his junior.
+The couple are parents to daughters, Meghan and Bridget, and sons, Jimmy and Jack.

-Of McCain’s children, daughter Meghan has stolen the spotlight.
-She is a co-host on “The View” and is an ABC News Politics analyst.
+Of all McCain’s children, daughter Meghan has stolen the spotlight.
+The outspoken blonde is a co-host on “The View” and an ABC Politics analyst.